 PR measurement is an art and science that even many of the brightest minds in the industry haven’t quite figured out yet, and certainly not perfected.
 Earlier this month, the International Association for the Measurement and Evaluation of Communication (AMEC), the UK Public Relations Consultants Association (PRCA) and the International Communications Consultancy Organisation (ICCO) came together to release a powerful guide on PR measurement.

 Since March prides itself on “taking the guesswork out of PR”, the March Insights team has delved into the guide to help hone our own tactics and processes for both measurement and research.
-Below is Part Two of a two-part series where Kacey Albertine provides her thoughts on a few of the key points in the guide, and some thoughts on where they can be further refined or improved.
-And if you missed Part One where Nate Hubbell offered his insights, take a look here.

 On Clip-Counting and Impressions

 From the AMEC guide: Clips and impressions alone are meaningless.

 Kacey’s Take: “Meaningless” is bit harsh, though these metrics barely scratch the surface on measurement.
 For example, impressions, while necessary, don’t tell where on the scale of apathy to loyalty someone feels when exposed to your brand or product.
 In fact, they don’t tell whether or not the person even looked at the content relevant to you!
 Regardless, we still need to report them — but not as standalone metrics.

 AMEC: AVE (advertising value equivalency) does not relate to PR and should not be used to measure campaigns.